fossabot/Convert/README.md

 # What is this?

-Make string conversion and if return statements a piece of cake.
+Make string conversion and if return statements a breeze.

 # Installation